auth-global/self-documenting-cryptography/design-documents/g3pb2.md

-Partial evaluation of SHA256 demonstrates there cannot be more than 2^256 functionally distinct prefixed salts without leaving some salt prefixed in the input buffer, or suffixing some salt after the password.
+Partial evaluation of SHA256 demonstrates there cannot be more than 2^256 functionally distinct prefixed salts without leaving some salt prefixed in the input buffer, which in effect is comparable to suffixing some salt after the password.
 Even though the input space of prefixed salts is much larger than 256 bits, collisions on the compression function propagate throughout the remainder of the computation.

 Similarly, the G3P processes the plaintext password in a single pass near the beginning of the hash computation.
 Applying the previous argument means that